starboi-63/ArTEMIS/README.md

 Arbitrary timestep Transformer for Enhanced Multi-frame Interpolation and Synthesis.

+> If you are interested in the model architecture and results, please visit ArTEMIS's [project website](https://tanishmakadia.com/projects/artemis).

 ## Getting Started

 ArTEMIS is a deep learning model that interleaves [VFIT](https://github.com/zhshi0816/Video-Frame-Interpolation-Transformer) and [EDSC](https://github.com/Xianhang/EDSC-pytorch) together in order to enable the synthesis of intermediate video frames at arbitrary timesteps while using multiple frames on either side of the target timestep as context.
 The model is trained on the [Vimeo-90K Septuplet dataset](http://toflow.csail.mit.edu/).